Transformers: Age of Extinction: Outside North America

 It became the highest-grossing film in China, with $301–$320 million (Note: A final number on Transformers: Age of Extinction tends to vary between the Paramount reported $301 million and local data that reported $320 million.) in revenue surpassing 2009's record set by Avatar ($204 million), until it was surpassed by Furious 7 in 2015 over $390 million.
 It is also the first movie in China to gross more than $300 million at the box office.
 A large part of the success in China has been attributed to the large fan base there and because of its accompanying animated TV series—which ran during the 1980s and 1990—was one of the highest-quality TV programs at that time which resulted in many children getting attached to it.
 Transformers toy merchandising was one of the first successful cases by a foreign company in China at its time, its line of transforming robot toys was highly sought-after, especially by boys.

 At the end of its theatrical run outside North America, the film earned $858,600,000 which is 77.8% of its total gross.
 In total earnings, the highest revenue came from China ($301 million), Russia ($45.2 million), South Korea ($43.3 million), Germany ($38.2 million), Mexico ($33.5 million), the UK ($33.1 million) and Australia ($24.9 million).

-Authenticity over North American box office opening
+Authenticity of North American box office opening weekend

-The $100 million opening announced for Transformers: Age of Extinction is disputed within the industry.
+The $100 million opening announced by Paramount for Transformers: Age of Extinction received skepticism within the film industry.
 According to Rentrak—which has a direct line into the vast majority of theatres in the United States and Canada to track actual ticket sales—about 4,100 of the 4,233 theatres playing the film generated $95.9 million.
 The projected total from the Rentrak sales data would put the opening three-day weekend gross at around $97.5 million.
 For Transformers to have crossed the $100 million threshold, it would have needed to gross more than the nationwide average in the theatres not tracked by Rentrak.
-Some media outlets have elected to go with the Rentrak figure.
+Some media outlets elected to go with the Rentrak figure over Paramount's.